moorthytj12/moorthytj12/README.md

 👋 Hey there!
-I'm [Your Name], a tech enthusiast and content creator.
+I'm Moorthy X, a tech enthusiast and content creator.
 🎥 I make tech simple on YouTube.
 💻 Exploring the latest gadgets, coding, and AI.
 🚀 Always learning, always sharing.